 - The Valentine Charitable Trust

 We are keen to talk with prospective new charitable trusts or individuals who may be interested in developing a partnership with us.
 Please contact firstname.lastname@example.org if you would like to discuss this further.
-Your personal support can be recognized on our website and / or in one of our newsletters.
+Your personal support can be recognized on our website, on social media and / or in our newsletters.